anormanangel/Sentiment-Analysis-Topic-Modeling-of-Social-Media-Data-Using-NLP-Deep-Learning-Techniques/README.md

 *Bar graph visualizing the sentiments scores*

-### 2. What are the recurring themes: prevalent areas of interest, skills, tools and experiences
+### 2. What are the recurring themes: prevalent areas of interest, skills, tools, and experiences
-Major tools used in the course included excel, SQL, tableau, and the programming language python.
+Major tools used in the course included Excel, SQL, Tableau, and the programming language Python.
 The career projection included mentions of career switches and changes to data jobs after completing the course.

 ![Word Cloud](https://github.com/anormanangel/Sentiment-Analysis-Topic-Modeling-of-Social-Media-Data-Using-NLP-Deep-Learning-Techniques/blob/main/assets/Word%20Cloud.png)